Skrillx13/pippy/docs/getting-started/first-steps.md

 Automatically, Pippy will create a virtual enviroment for you to work with.
 You will notice a `venv` folder appearing in your project.
 If `venv` has not been added to a `.gitignore`, Pippy will automatically do that for you.

-## Introduction to `Pippy` file
+## Introduction to `Pippyfile`

-You will also notice a `Pippy` file appearing in your project.
+You will also notice a `Pippyfile` appearing in your project.
 This is the main file for handling all your packages.
 It should look something like this:

-!!! info "The `Pipfile` is actually authored in YAML format, as it was the easiest to read and work with."
+!!! info "The `Pippyfile` is actually authored in YAML format, as it is the easiest to read and work with."

 ``` yaml
 packages: